robertjbowen/VBA-challenge/README.md

 This project was to develop a macro to analyze an array of daily stock trading information and compute annual trading results for multiple years of data.
 In all there were over 2000 different ticker symbols with over 800,000 daily records in the multiyear data set.

+Documents in this repository are:

+Bowen_StockAnalyzerMacro.txt - VBA Macro stored as a text file which contains 2 Macros, StockAnalyzer (Primary Code), and Reset (clears the page to speed test runs)

+Output Results Screen Shots for 2014, 2015, and 2016

 Design concept:

 My original Macro design treated the data as an unsorted array and used nested for loops to scan the entire array for all instances of each individual value.
 This code worked worked on the reduced test data set, but proved to be very long running and could not handle the extremely large data set of the multi-year stock data.